 Warm up young beginners to the idea of segmenting words into smaller sound units with our attractive syllables poster.
-Watch children glide from monosyllabic to five-syllabic words with ease.
+Watch kindergarten and 1st grade children glide from monosyllabic to five-syllabic words with ease.

 Make teaching phonics effortless with this very concise and comprehensive chart, that illustrates the six types of syllables with their descriptions, hints and examples, all integrated in a single printable.

-This syllabication worksheet focuses exclusively on the open and closed syllables to bolster this rather abstract concept that is best acquired with some effective repetition and drilling.
+This syllabication pdf worksheet for grade 1 and grade 2 focuses exclusively on the open and closed syllables to bolster this rather abstract concept that is best acquired with some effective repetition and drilling.

-Discover this fun way to understand syllabication, for your kinesthetic learners will enjoy this 'learning by doing' activity that engages them in matching, cutting and pasting a two-syllable word together.
+Discover this fun way to understand syllabication, for your kinesthetic learners will enjoy this 'learning by doing' activity that engages them in matching, cutting and pasting a two-syllabic word together.

 Segmenting is vital in learning to spell, read and pronounce words correctly in addition to recognizing its rhythm and stress patterns.
 Use this printable to learn and practice this segmenting pattern.